Blackhawks GM resigns, team fined after sexual assault probe

 CHICAGO (AP) — The Chicago Blackhawks mishandled allegations that an assistant coach sexually assaulted a player during the team’s Stanley Cup run in 2010, according to an investigation commissioned by the franchise that cast a shadow over the NHL on Tuesday.

+The Panthers declined to comment, citing NHL Commissioner Gary Bettman's plans to meet with Quenneville about the report.
+There was no immediate word from the Jets on Cheveldayoff's status.

-The Blackhawks hired Jenner & Block to conduct what they called an independent review in response to two lawsuits filed against the franchise: one alleging sexual assault by then-assistant coach Brad Aldrich during the team’s Stanley Cup run in 2010 and another filed by a former student whom Aldrich was convicted of assaulting in Michigan.
+The Blackhawks hired Jenner & Block to conduct what they called an independent review in response to two lawsuits filed against the franchise: one by a player identified as John Doe alleging sexual assault by then-assistant coach Brad Aldrich in 2010 and another filed by a former student whom Aldrich was convicted of assaulting in Michigan.

-Team CEO Danny Wirtz called the report “both disturbing and difficult to read,” and NHL Commissioner Gary Bettman said it “makes clear that senior management’s handling of the alleged incident included a failure to report the matter to Chicago ownership, both as to what was alleged and how it was being handled.”
+The report, which team CEO Danny Wirtz called "both disturbing and difficult to read," was released by the franchise.
+Former federal prosecutor Reid Schar, who led the investigation, said the firm found no evidence that Wirtz or his father, Rocky, who owns the team, were aware of the allegations before the former player's lawsuit was brought to their attention ahead of its filing.

+“It is clear that in 2010 the executives of this organization put team performance above all else,” Danny Wirtz said.
+“John Doe deserved better from the Blackhawks.”

 Bowman said he was stepping aside because he didn’t want to be a distraction for the team.